Shop now & save up to 80% on medication

 Missed Dose and Timing

-If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
-If it is nearly time for the next dose, skip the missed dose and resume the regular schedule.
-Do not double the dose.
-If several days are missed, consult the prescriber before restarting, because re-titration may be needed to reduce rash risk.
+If you miss a dose, take it when you remember unless it is close to your next scheduled time.
+If it is almost time for your next dose, skip the missed dose.
+Do not double up.
+If you miss several days, contact your prescriber because restart plans often require a slower titration.

 Storage and Travel Basics